-On average, tankless models are available at higher price points especially when they come with additional luxury features.
+On average, tankless models are generally priced higher than conventional ones, especially when they come with additional luxury features.

-Again, the mist action is noisy in action in comparison to other toilet types.
-This is something you need to consider if you live in apartments where the shared walls are rather thin.
+Again, the mist action is noisy in comparison to other toilet types.
+This is something you need to consider if you live in apartments where the walls are rather thin.